kubernetes/enhancements/keps/sig-node/6262-job-pod-replacement-node-maintenance/README.md

   [Goals](#goals)); whoever sets the condition is responsible for the node actually being isolated.
 Writer semantics and validation belong to [KEP-5683](../5683-lifecycle-conditions/README.md), not this KEP.
+- **Replacement Pod lands on the same maintenance node.** If `MaintenanceInProgress=True` is set without also preventing new scheduling to that node, the scheduler may place the replacement Pod back onto the same node. *Mitigation*: this KEP treats `MaintenanceInProgress` as a Job controller accounting signal only; maintenance workflows that require replacement Pods to avoid the node must also cordon or taint the node using existing Kubernetes scheduling mechanisms.

 ## Design Details